mrlem/cupa/README.md

     -- **CU**stomizable **PA**ge

-* Could you please add feature XXX to Cuda?
+* Could you please add feature XXX to Cupa?

     -- Probably not, but contributions are welcome :o)